Petrol Price Today Over Rs 100 in Mumbai, Kolkata; Know How Much You Have to Pay

-On August 24, the petrol in the national capital, Delhi, is being sold at Rs.
-96.72 per litre whereas the diesel in the city costs Rs.
-89.62 per litre.
-Mumbai has a rate of petrol that stands at Rs.
-106.31 per litre post revision, while the rate of diesel there is Rs.
-94.27 per litre.
-In Kolkata, the petrol and diesel prices are Rs.
-106.03 per litre and Rs.
-92.76 per litre, respectively.
-The fuel rates in Chennai are Rs.
-102.63 per litre for petrol and Rs.
-94.24 per litre for diesel.
+State-wise, the Meghalaya government was the last to alter the rates of the two major auto fuels in the country.
+On August 24, state taxation minister James PK Sangma announced an increase in the prices of petrol and diesel.
+This would lead to the prices of petrol in Byrnihat being Rs.
+95.1 per litre while in Shillong, the same would cost Rs.
+96.83 per litre.
+Diesel, on the other hand, will cost Rs.
+83.5 per litre in Byrnihat and Rs.
+84.72 per litre in Shillong.

-In the international market, crude oil prices saw a rise after Saudi Arabia announced that the OPEC and allied countries might be compelled to cut oil production in an attempt to stabilise a volatile market.
+At present, petrol is priced at Rs.
+96.72 per litre in Delhi while diesel there costs Rs.89.62 per litre.
+Maharashtra is selling petrol at Rs.
+106.35 per litre and diesel at Rs.
+94.28 per litre.
+In Kolkata, petrol and diesel prices stand at Rs.
+106.03 and Rs.
+92.76, per litre, respectively.
+Chennai has petrol priced at Rs.
+102.63 per litre and the rate of diesel there is Rs.
+94.24 per litre.

-Check the petrol and diesel prices on August 24 for some of the major cities here:
+Check the petrol and diesel prices in some of the major Indian cities on August 31 from the list below:

 Delhi